GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 Individuals and organizations turn to us directly to solve their workspace needs because of the value of our integrated solution-space, community, services and technology-and the scale of our global platform.
 As a result, we are able to aggregate demand and match an individual or organization to the right space, at the right time, at the right price.
 By acting in this role of demand aggregator, we are able to choose strategically where and how fast to grow.

 <!-- image -->
-**Image Description:** In this image there is a diagram with some text and icons.
-There are some icons and there is a name.
+**AI-Generated Image Description:** In the image, we can see a diagram with different icons and names.
+The diagram is labeled as "Today's Fragmented Real Estate Industry".
+It is connected with different icons and names.
 <!-- end image description -->